openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/validate.md

 ---
-title: 'Validate project annotations'
+title: 'Validate Dataset'
-linkTitle: 'Validate project annotations'
+linkTitle: 'Validate'
 description: ''
-weight: 19
+weight: 17
 ---

-This command inspects annotations with respect to the task type and stores the result in JSON file.
+This command inspects annotations with respect to the task type and stores the results in JSON file.

-The task types supported are `classification`, `detection`, and `segmentation`.
+The task types supported are `classification`, `detection`, and `segmentation` (the `-t/--task-type` parameter).

 The validation result contains
 - `annotation statistics` based on the task type